Xyresic/MKS21X-FinalProject/README.md

  - Implemented parentheses and exponentiation

  1/7/19
- - Temporary solution to Order of Operation error
+ - Solved order of operations error from undetected commas
- - Added More comments and Parenthis
+ - Added more comments and parentheses
- - Made Code more readable
+ - Made code more readable